preames/bp3-microarch/README.md

 * Primitive integer vector add appears to take 4 cycles.
 (Easiest to see for e8 < m1.)
 * LMUL appears to issue idependent operations with latencies increasing in a pipelined manner.
 However, I have not been able to explain the exact numbers for m2, m4, and m8.
 There's something go on there I don't fully understand.

+## Memory Operations

+### vle64_m4_x_VL, vlse_m4_x_VL, vlseg2e64_m4_x_VL

+Does the VL impact the runtime performance of vle64.v (unit strided load), vlse64.v (strided load), vlseg2e64.v (unit strided segment load NF=2)?
+It would be suprising for it to have any impact on vle64.v given what we know of the hardware.
+The other two are less clear from prior knowledge as reasonable implementations could be VL dependent.

+For vle64.v, this measurement appears a lot more noisy than the vadd.vv check for VL sensativity, but it appears there's no obvious pattern in VL impacting throughput.
+The m4 operation averages ~8 cycles per instruction regardless of VL.  vlse64.v appears to again have no impact on runtime.
+The m4 operation averages ~16 cycles per instruction regardless of VL.

+The segmented version is currently crashing and needs further investigation.

 ## Raw Template